timothymillar/TEFingerprint/docs/usage.rst

 -  A single bam file to be fingerprinted or multiple bam files for a comparative fingerprint.
--  ``-a/--annotation-of-known-elements`` an optional annotation of known elements in gff format for matching to identified insertions.
+-  ``-a/--annotation-of-known-elements`` an optional annotation of known elements in gff (3) format for matching to identified insertions.
 Known elements are also used for joining paris of clusters either side of an insertion.
+This gff file may be compressed with gzip or bz2.
 -  ``-r/--references`` may optionally be used to specify a subset of chromosomes to fingerprint.
 By default all reference chromosomes are fingerprinted (based on the bam header).